mrummphys/EventHorizonTelescope/README.md

 # Constraining Fundamental Physics with the Event Horizon Telescope

-We constrain extensions of general relativity that can be described by a reflection coefficient as described in INSERT LINK.
+We constrain extensions of general relativity that can be described by a reflection coefficient as described in https://arxiv.org/abs/2001.00041.

 ## Requirements